 |Sun Joe SWJ800E 8-Inch 6.5-Amp Telescoping Electric Pole Chain Saw with Automatic Chain Lubrication System||Prime||CHECK AVAILABILITY ON AMAZON|

 |BLACK+DECKER 20V MAX Pole Saw, 8-Inch (LPP120)||Prime||CHECK AVAILABILITY ON AMAZON|

 |Happybuy Telescopic Pole Saw 6-24 Foot Extendable Telescopic Landscaping Pole Saw with 2-Foot Saw Blade for Pruning and Trimming Branches and Leaves (6-24 Feet)||Prime||CHECK AVAILABILITY ON AMAZON|

 Cordless Pole Saws for Palm Trees

-Unless you have a plantation of palm trees most households who require a powered pole saw of some description to use can get by with a battery powered tool.
-While lacking the power of electric or the even more powerful gas models they are easy to use and maintain and will be suitable for general trimming and cutting back of backyard trees.
+Unless you have a plantation of palm trees most households who require a powered pole saw of some description to use can get by with a battery-powered tool.
+While lacking the power of electric or even more powerful gas models they are easy to use and maintain and will be suitable for general trimming and cutting back of backyard trees.

 Reading customer feedback on this product it seems many used it for cutting palm tree fronds.
 They found that it took a lot less energy using a powered pole saw than a manual though they only got around 45 minutes to an hour of work done before needing to recharge the battery.